jamescarr/docker-experiment/readme.md

 install that first.
 Also make sure you have [vagrant](http:///www.vagrantup.com) installed as well.

-- run `librariab-puppet install --path=provision/modules`
+- run `librarian-puppet install --path=provision/modules`
 - run `vagrant up worker01` to launch a worker

 Boom!
 Profit!